-3.4.1 Decisions on enforcement always entail a degree of professional judgement by officers and the circumstances of each case will inevitably differ in detail.
+- 3.4.1 Decisions on enforcement always entail a degree of personal judgement by officers and the circumstances of each case will inevitably differ in detail.
 Furthermore, guidance upon which officers act does change over time and a decision made one day may differ from one made the next for that reason.
 Consequently, there may be instances when over time, enforcement may appear to be inconsistent.
-Officers will try to ensure that enforcement action is as consistent as possible by:

-- following current internal procedural and guidance notes, - taking account of appropriate guidance from other authoritative or professional bodies e.g. Food Standards Agency (FSA), Health and Safety Executive (HSE), Chartered Trading Standards Institute (CTSI), Chartered institute of Environmental Health (CIEH), LGA, DLUHC, Sports Ground Safety Authority (SGSA) and the Institute of Licensing (IoL), - taking due account of new case law relating to enforcement, - taking account of any new laws or guidance which impacts on their duties, - liaising with other enforcement agencies as necessary, - actively participating in joint local authority schemes to achieve greater consistency, - having due regard to the HSE's Enforcement Management Model, (when enforcing under Health & Safety legislation), - carrying out benchmarking exercises from time to time, - sharing enforcement data, intelligence and information between officers and across different teams in accordance with data protection principles and the General Data Protection Regulations. - 3.4.2 The above measures will be supplemented by specific enforcement and other legal training for officers and managerial checks on performance.
+Officers will try to ensure that enforcement action is as consistent as possible by: - following current internal procedural and guidance notes. - taking account of appropriate guidance from other authoritative or professional bodies e.g. Food Standards Agency (FSA), Health and Safety Executive (HSE), Chartered Institute of Environmental Health (CIEH), Chartered Trading Standards Institute (CTSI), Association of Chief Trading Standards Officers (ACTSO), National Trading Standards (NTS), Local Government Association (LGA), Department for Levelling Up, Housing and Communities (DLUHC), Department for Business & Trade (DBT), Sports Ground Safety Authority (SGSA), Building Safety Regulator (BSR) and the Institute of Licensing (IoL). - taking due account of new case law relating to enforcement. - taking account of any new laws or guidance which impacts on their duties. - liaising with other enforcement agencies as necessary. - actively participating in joint local authority schemes to achieve greater consistency. - having due regard to the HSE's Enforcement Management Model, (when enforcing under Health & Safety legislation). - carrying out benchmarking exercises from time to time. - sharing enforcement data, intelligence and information between officers and across different teams in accordance with data protection principles and the Data Protection Act 2018. - 3.4.2 The above measures will be supplemented by specific enforcement and other legal training for officers and managerial checks on performance.